georgejhunt/acpower/README.rst

 A recorder of AC power, runs on XO1, installs on a developer-key enabled XO1 offline

 New features
   "sneakernet" -- put a USB stick in the XO, type "sneakernet" in a terminal window.
+This will put the power summary in .txt format, and also a tarred and zipped copy of the raw data onto the USB stick (raw data may help fixing bugs).

   "cloud"    -- Connect XO to a wifi access point that had internet access, type "cloud" in terminal.
+This will open up a VPN connection to an Amazon server instance.
+The data will be available at http://50.17.210.12:3333.

 How to install
 ==============